The Green New Deal’s supporters hope to harness power of narrative with Federal Writers’ Project

 As a former Facebook product manager who bought an off-grid escape compound put it in a 2017 New Yorker article, “Doomsday Prep for the Super-Rich,” “when society loses a healthy founding myth, it descends into chaos.”
 On a deeper level, to fully grapple with the unfathomable natural forces we’ve unleashed, a new Federal Writers’ Project would also need to tap this power of myth, those archetypal stories that glue societies together.
 It could help to rebuild those healthy founding myths, inspired by the example of famed mythologist Joseph Campbell, who described myth as “the transcendent in relationship to the present.”
 Campbell wrote that a “mythologically grounded culture presents you with symbols that immediately evoke your participation; they are all vital, living connections, and so they link you both to the underlying mystery and to the culture itself.”

-As Martin Shaw, PhD, a renowned mythologist who devised and led an Oral Tradition course at Stanford and runs the School of Myth wilderness program in the U.K. wrote in a recent book: “We could say that Earth is relaying a lot of information right now, and not all of it is accessible with statistics and logic.”
+As Martin Shaw, PhD, a renowned mythologist who devised and led an Oral Tradition course at Stanford and founded the School of Myth program in the U.K., wrote in a recent book: “We could say that Earth is relaying a lot of information right now, and not all of it is accessible with statistics and logic.”
 His School of Myth website notes that “everywhere people are talking about the desperate need for a new story.
 We suggest that the stories worth attending to arise from the Earth itself.
 We don’t need commentary about the Earth, we need disclosures FROM the Earth.”

 Sharing and bonding over these deeper stories and mythologies may be one of the few ways to stop society from unraveling in the face of the stacked, interrelated catastrophes currently unfolding and on the verge of reaching some still unimaginable, non-linear tipping points.
 Already, we’re in the midst of a sixth mass extinction, the planet has lost more than half of its wildlife in the past few decades, the oceans are dying, insect populations are crashing, millions of people die from pollution every year, the slew of chemicals and pharmaceuticals concentrating in the world’s waters continues to rise, we’re entombing ourselves in billions of tons of plastic that’s now turning up even in our blood and as microplastics “absolutely everywhere” (as scientists recently put it), and global food supply lines are at risk of collapse with climate breakdown.